ECA-D/gridclimind/README.md

             [1] "/var/folders/dm/smk5_rf53bg057ql34rmhnq80000gn/T//RtmpphG0Nw"

         Copy the nc file for the index you added to `/your/installation/of/gridclimind/tests/testthat/reference_ncfiles/generate_all_indices_test/`.
 This could be up to 4 files, depended on the supported time resolutions.
+    3. The reference rds files for the metadata test will change probably.
+After checking that the change is really related to the addition of a new index, simply delete the offending rds files and rerun the test.
+This will generate new reference files which contain the new index.

     3. Commit the changes in the gridlcimind package to git.